 Infrastructure testing in Cloud ensures error-free implementation of the application in the production environment.
 It helps to know the performance, scalability, and stability of the application.
 It helps in utilizing the resources found in the Cloud such as any hardware, software, and infrastructure.

 #4) Network-level Testing

 The network is the most important part of the infrastructure of the application.
 The network helps in communication between servers, clients, and other networks.
-Networks have different modules such as proxy servers, infrastructure for Internet connectivity.
+Networks have different modules such as proxy servers, and infrastructure for Internet connectivity.

-The main objective is to control and manage any network-level issues such as excessive resource usage, server downtime, system configuration, the infrastructure required for operations, Operating System patches.
+The main objective is to control and manage any network-level issues such as excessive resource usage, server downtime, system configuration, the infrastructure required for operations, and Operating System patches.

 - Test the network layer for future updates of the application.